nickabs/transmission/README.md

 - sharing icons (facebook, twitter, whatsapp, copy link)
 - Search
 - Tags and authors page
-- modern Inter and Menelo font families are installed with the theme
+- modern Inter, Roboto and Menelo font families are installed with the theme
 - infinite pagination (will display a button to Load More posts)
-- article card collection layout options (grid/list)
+- configurable layouts: home page, post layout, headers and footers are all configurable

 # Pagespeed scores

 <div align="center">